Gordon leads Rockets over Warriors 98-94 to take series lead

-HOUSTON (AP) - Chris Paul's grit and veteran leadership have pushed the Golden State Warriors to the brink of elimination.

-Now the Houston Rockets must wait to see if his injured leg is strong enough to help them take one last step to the NBA Finals.

-Eric Gordon came off the bench to score 24 points and his steal on Golden State's last possession secured a 98-94 victory Thursday night that gave the Rockets a 3-2 lead in the Western Conference finals.
-But the victory came with a cost, as Paul had to leave the game in the final minute with a right hamstring injury that could keep him out of Game 6.
+HOUSTON (AP) - Eric Gordon came off the bench to score 24 points and his steal on Golden State's last possession secured a 98-94 victory Thursday night that gave the Houston Rockets a 3-2 lead in the Western Conference finals.

-"His spirits aren't great," coach Mike D'Antoni said.
-"He wanted to be out there, and for sure he's worried ... we'll see tomorrow how it goes."

-Paul was receiving treatment after the game and did not speak to reporters.

-The Rockets head to Oakland for Game 6 on Saturday night a win away from knocking off the defending champions and advancing to the NBA Finals for the first time since winning back-to-back titles in 1994-95.
+The Rockets head into Game 6 on Saturday night in Oakland one win away from knocking off the defending champions and advancing to the NBA Finals for the first time since winning back-to-back titles in 1994-95.

+Chris Paul scored 20 points and James Harden struggled for his 19, but Paul had to leave the game in the final minute with what appeared to be a hamstring injury.

 The Rockets won a second straight defensive struggle between the two potent offenses, leaving the Warriors a loss from missing the NBA Finals for the first time since 2014.